-Training may include recurring classroom sessions, online training and terminal familiarization tours.
-In addition, the ART would be included in airport drills and exercises conducted by LAWA’s Emergency Management Division.
+Training may include recurring classroom sessions, drills, exercises, workshops, online training, and terminal familiarization tours.
 Following incidents or emergencies, a debrief will be held with the ART with follow-up training conducted periodically after the incident.

 All employees on the ART will be paid, including time for training.
 All Fair Labor Standards Act overtime rules will apply.
 Team members should check their respective MOUs for call-back and overtime eligibility details.
 Participants must properly track and record their time during an emergency event.
 Employees would also be covered under LAWA’s workers compensation program.

 Q: Will the ART shifts really be 12 hours long?

 A: No, the length of the shift depends on the duration and magnitude of the incident.
 Some incidents might only require four hours of your time.
 Other incidents might require more time.
 If you are called in to assist, but you cannot commit to 12 hours, you can let us know how many hours you can work.

 Q: I have kids and it’s not easy for me to get away on a moment’s notice.
 Should I sign up for the ART?

 A: Yes!
 Signing up for the ART means you are committing yourself to assist when you are available.
 In the best case scenario, all ART members of the teams deployed would come in.
 However, we realize that is not always practical.
 If you are on vacation or have other commitments, you would report that you are unavailable.

 Q: I would be willing to assist during work hours, but not during off hours.
 Should I sign up?